-FACULTY STANDARD F1 (CPF) F1 Standard lead College Provided Faculty are approved by the appropriate college/university academic dership and must meet the minimum qualifications for instructors teaching the course campus.
+FACULTY STANDARD F1 (CPF) F1 Standard All college provided faculty are approved by the appropriate college/university academic leadership and must meet the minimum qualifications for instructors teaching the course on campus.
 F1 Required Evidence 1.
 Published description of evaluation and hiring practices or appointment process if existing college faculty are assigned to teach.
 2. Memo from the Chief Academic Officer, Human Resource Department or Academic Dean addressing qualifications required for faculty.
 Please address if faculty are hired specifically to teach high school students and in what circumstances.
-Commentary • The same minimum qualifications required of on-campus adjunct faculty are required for CPF instructors, with academic departments engaged in reviewing instructor qualifications.
-Although academic departments may defer to State-mandated or regional institutional accreditor criteria for instructor acceptance, it is the academic leadership that actually approves a CPF instructor. • Institutions that wish to credential faculty using Tested Experience or Demonstrated Competencies in the teaching discipline, in addition to academic degrees, must: (a) allow for such provisions on campus, (b) have established criteria for evaluating the experience or proficiency, and (c) ensure that the relevant academic department approves the selection of instructors. • Academic departments or deans must approve CPF faculty appointments.
+Commentary • The same minimum qualifications required of on-campus adjunct faculty are required for college provided faculty instructors, with academic departments engaged in reviewing instructor qualifications.
+Although academic departments may defer to state-mandated or regional institutional accreditor criteria for instructor acceptance, it is the academic leadership that actually approves a college provided faculty instructor. • Institutions that wish to credential faculty using Tested Experience or Demonstrated Competencies in the teaching discipline, in addition to academic degrees, must: (a) allow for such provisions on campus, (b) have established criteria for evaluating the experience or proficiency, and (c) ensure that the relevant academic department approves the selection of instructors. • Academic departments or deans must approve college provided faculty appointments.
 It is unacceptable for appointments to be made solely by the Human Resource Department's or other non-academic department recommendation, regardless of the contents of an individual's transcript.
-FACULTY STANDARD F2 (CPF) F2 Standard coll College Provided Faculty model ensures instructors are informed of and adhere to ege/universities' policies and procedures for College Provided Faculty teaching high ool students F2 Required Evidence 1.
-Evidence of CPF administrative orientation for new instructors including agendas, materials and formats 2.
-Description of CPF processes for informing instructors about policies and practices in relation to teaching high school students.
-Commentary • This standard focuses on the training provided instructors to prepare them in advance of teaching a CPF course.
-CPF faculty need to know how college policies and procedures such as FERPA, Disability Services, Grading, and Student Conduct apply to teaching high school students. • No minimum contact hours has been defined. • Training may be provided to an individual teacher or to a cohort of new teachers.
-The training must occur prior to the instructor teaching for the CPF program.
-It may occur during a new instructor application and approval process. • Programs relying on one-on-one trainings have the added burden of documenting that the individual trainings occurred (e.g., memos, tracking spreadsheets) and the content of those trainings (e.g., a follow-up email memo or form documenting the material covered during the training). • Invitations to an event cannot be offered as evidence in place of discipline-specific training materials • Attendance reports may be provided as sign-in sheets, spreadsheets/databases, or alternate evidence such as mileage reimbursement or pay forms.
-Participant signatures are useful documentation of attendance but not required.
+FACULTY STANDARD F2 (CPF) F2 Standard The college provided faculty program ensures instructors are informed of and adhere to college/universities' policies and procedures for college provided faculty teaching high school students.
+F2 Required Evidence 2.
+Description of college provided faculty program processes for informing instructors about policies and practices in relation to teaching high school students.
+Commentary This standard focuses on the training provided instructors to prepare them in advance of teaching a CPF course.
+CPF faculty need to know how college policies and procedures such as FERPA, Disability Services, Grading, and Student Conduct apply to teaching high school students.
+No minimum contact hours have been defined. • Training may be provided to an individual teacher or to a cohort of new teachers.
+The training must occur prior to the instructor teaching for the college provided faculty program.
+It may occur during a new instructor application and approval process. • Programs relying on one-on-one trainings have the added burden of documenting that the individual trainings occurred (e.g., memos, tracking spreadsheets) and the content of those trainings (e.g., a follow-up email memo or form documenting the material covered during the training). • Invitations to an event cannot be offered as evidence in place of discipline-specific training materials. • Attendance reports may be provided as sign-in sheets, spreadsheets/databases, or alternate evidence such as mileage reimbursement or pay forms.
+Participant signatures are useful documentation of attendance. but not required.
 Electronic signatures of any kind are acceptable.
 The review team should look for evidence that the program is monitoring participation and taking appropriate action for non-participation.